Bowserinator/TPTBox/README.md

 ## Known Bugs

-The renderer is a work in progress at the moment and does not actually render the simulation scene.

 The program may not run on some Windows computers that are missing certain dlls.
 Installing MinGW will fix this until I figure out what's causing the issue.